Quantum critical regime in a quadratically-driven nonlinear photonic lattice

-The emergence of critical phenomena in the non-equilibrium steady state (NESS) of open quantum systems \cite{CiutiRMP,Hartmann16,NohAngelakis16}, arising from the competition between the incoherent and coherent dynamics, is a topic that has gathered increasing attention in recent years, especially in view of the possible experimental realization of model systems using circuit QED \cite{Carmichael15,Fink17,Fitzpatrick17}, lattices of ultracold atoms \cite{Dimer07,Baumann10,Baumann11,Brennecke13}, or other advanced quantum platforms \cite{Muller20121,Bernien2017}.
-Several theoretical studies have highlighted the possibility of dissipative phase transitions in various many-body systems \cite{CiutiRMP,Hartmann16,NohAngelakis16,DallaTorre10,DallaTorre12,Lee13,Sieberer13,Sieberer14,Altman15,Carmichael15,Bartolo16,Mendoza16,Casteels16,Jin16,Maghrebi16,Rota17,Savona17,Casteels17,CasteelsFazio17,FossFeig17,Biondi17,Biella17,Vicentini18,Rota18}, possibly displaying novel universal properties \cite{Marino16}.
-In particular, bosonic systems on a lattice have been the object of several studies, motivated by the analogy with the Hamiltonian Bose-Hubbard model and by the possibility to realize experimental studies using arrays of optical cavities with a third-order optical nonlinearity \cite{Biella17,Biondi17,Cao16,CasteelsFazio17,FossFeig17,Casteels17,LeBoite13,LeBoite14,Lebreuilly17,Wilson16}.
+Bosonic systems on a lattice have been the object of several studies, motivated by the analogy with the Hamiltonian Bose-Hubbard model and by the possibility to realize experimental studies using arrays of optical cavities with a third-order optical nonlinearity \cite{Biella17,Biondi17,Cao16,CasteelsFazio17,FossFeig17,Casteels17,LeBoite13,LeBoite14,Lebreuilly17,Wilson16,Lebreuilly18}.
 In recent years, the driven-dissipative Bose-Hubbard model in presence of a two-photon -- i.e. quadratic in the field -- driving term has been studied both theoretically \cite{Minganti2016,Bartolo16,Bartolo2017,GotoSciRep2016,GotoPRA16,Nigg17,Puri2017,PuriNJP17,Savona17,Munuz2018,BenitoPRA16,MingantiarXiv18_Spectral} and experimentally \cite{Leghtas15,Wang16}.
 This quadratically driven scheme has been in particular proposed as a possible realization of a noise-resilient quantum code, where photonic Schr\"odinger's cat states with even and odd photon number parity behave as interacting spin degrees of freedom \cite{Leghtas15,GotoSciRep2016,GotoPRA16,Nigg17,Puri2017}.
-A recent work based on a mean-field theory \cite{Savona17} suggested that the $\mathbb{Z}_2$ symmetry arising from the quadratic driving term may be spontaneously broken by the classical fluctuations induced by losses, giving rise to a second order phase transition similar to that of the quantum transverse Ising model \cite{Dutta15}.
+This finding is suggestive of a possible scheme for realizing a photonic simulator of quantum spin models \cite{Aspuru-Guzik2012} and allows for a completely novel approach to the study of dissipative phase transitions.
+Indeed, while widely studied one-photon driving breaks the $U(1)$ symmetry of the Hamiltonian, two-photon driving preserves a $\mathbb{Z}_2$ symmetry which can be spontaneously broken \cite{Savona17,MingantiarXiv18_Spectral}, giving rise to a second order phase transition that is similar to that of the quantum transverse Ising model \cite{Dutta15}.